gmavrom/gmavrom.github.io/index.md

       <a href="https://github.com/gmavrom" target="_blank"><i class="fa fa-github fa-2x"></i></a> &nbsp; &nbsp;
 </p></center>

-<div style="text-align: justify"> Gruezi!
-I am a PhD student in the <a href="http://carmeliet.ethz.ch/">Chair of Building Physics</a> at <a href="http://www.ethz.ch/">ETH Zurich</a> involved in Urban Energy Systems research and this is my personal webpage.</div>
+<div style="text-align: justify"> Hi!
+I am Georgios!
+Welcome to my personal website!
+You can find more about me by using the sidebar or any of the buttons below.</div>

 <div></div>
 <p></p>